catkin/catkin_tools/docs/cheat_sheet.rst

 ... with a default layout in a *different* directory:
   - ``catkin init --workspace /tmp/path/to/my_catkin_ws``

-... which explicity extends another workspace:
+... which explicitly extends another workspace:
   - ``catkin config --init --extend /opt/ros/hydro``

 Initialize a workspace with a **source space** called ``other_src``: